Saturday, September 27, 2014

 A380

-Walking down the airbridge, I could immediately tell that there had been an equipment change this evening and that the old boring 777-200ER had been replaced by a shiny white Whalejet.
-Though I had an A380 segment on the return in the original booking, this was still a most appreciated surprise for an aviation nerd like myself.
-Maybe I should have suspected something already when I was handed my boarding pass with the magic words “Main deck” stamped on it.
-Despite almost seven years in service with a number of different airlines, this will be my premier flight on the A380-800.
+Walking down the airbridge, I could immediately tell that there had been an equipment change this evening: the old, rather boring 777-200ER had been replaced by a shiny white Whalejet.
+Though I already had an A380 segment on the return in the original booking, this was still a most appreciated surprise for an aviation nerd like myself.
+Perhaps I should have suspected something when I was handed my boarding pass with the magic words “Main deck” stamped on it.
+Despite almost seven years in service with a number of different airlines, this would be my inaugural flight on the Airbus A380-800.

-Seeing the signs leading passengers away to their Suites, First and Business class cabins respectively, I inevitably felt a sting of envy.
-But as this is Singapore Airlines after all, I must say that I feel reasonably comfortable sitting here at 37A, looking forward to my soon-to-be-served G&T. Also, as one would expect, the cabin feels really spacious despite the ten-abreast economy configuration.
+Seeing the signs directing passengers off to their Suites and Business Class cabins respectively, I inevitably felt a sting of envy.
+But this being Singapore Airlines, I must say that I felt reasonably comfortable settling into 37A, already looking forward to my soon-to-be-served G&T. As one would expect, the cabin felt impressively spacious despite the ten-abreast economy configuration.

-The flight time down to Sydney is 7.10 hours with some light to moderate turbulence expected en route.
-The take-off alone was a big treat, extremely gentle yet massive as the 575 000 kg heavy aircraft rushed down the runway.
-And being able to use the inflight internet to post this as we cross the equator is also pretty cool.
-However, as I have finished most of my preparations for the conference, I will try to sleep a bit now.
-Maybe I will have time for another blog update once I get down to Australia.
+The flight time down to Sydney is 7 hours and 10 minutes, with light to moderate turbulence expected en route.
+The take-off alone was a real treat – remarkably gentle yet unmistakably massive – as the 575,000-kilogram aircraft surged down the runway.
+Being able to use the inflight internet to post this while crossing the equator feels pretty cool as well.
+However, having finished most of my conference preparations, I will try to sleep a bit now.

 Labels: